 Calhoun’s Eat Right Now program has been a model for healthy school lunches.
 It brings awareness to the impact of school lunch on children and the lifelong habits they form.
 This program also extends past the kitchen and tries to help students understand how food relates to their physical and mental well-being and even their success in the classroom.

 “When kids return to class after a nutritionally balanced lunch, they have “fuel in the tank” to learn.
 They tend to be more alert.” says Chef Bobo

-When you register for HealthStart’s free virtual event, you can watch and follow along as Chef Bobo cooks up his world-famous and family-friendly Jambalaya!
+When you register for HealthStart’s free virtual event, you can watch and follow along as Chef Bobo cooks up a dish for the whole family!